 This fall faux plastic pumpkins and I are having a moment!
 Like, “Ariel with the colour pink” moment.
 They’re everywhere and I love them for two reasons a) they’re not rotting from the inside out b) I can put all this effort into them and they’ll be around next year.
-At this point I’ve done // decoupage pumpkins // and because I love to paint, I’m doing a painted pumpkin!
+At this point I’ve done // decoupage pumpkins // and because I love to paint, I’ve got these DIY Painted Fall Pumpkins for you.

-In the past I’ve done a few hand painted projects // here // and // here // but they all kind of hinge on you having talent… I accept this is a major flaw in my posts.
+In the past I’ve done a few hand painted projects like my painted florals on glassware, and my astrological sign painted breakfast in bed tray but they all kind of hinge on you having talent… I accept this is a major flaw in my posts.
 So this time, I’m making it really simple!
 We’re just doing falling leaves, a flower or two, and maybe a squirrel.
 I’ll be spending more time showing the steps involved in creating these three elements, so that you can take it from there.

 What I love about this style of painting, also know as the Rifle Paper Co. inspired school of painting, is that it’s less formal and more whimsical.
 You can have fun with colour and shapes and perspectives.
 So if you’re a